radiumsoftware/engineering/blog/_posts/2012-07-24-ux_patterns.md

 layout: default
 ---

+This document focuses solely on the end user experience.
+This is the **only** thing that truly matters.
+User don't care if your application is written using the latest and greatest or if it's written in straight up bytecode.
+They just need it work fast and correctly.
+We care about fast.
+We want uberfast.
+User's want fast.
+We want to impressive users with how fast the application is.

 ## Take Advantage of the Initial Boot

 User's expect applications to respond to their interactions quickly.
 Our